yeti-platform/yeti-platform.github.io/content/_index.md

   DFIR artifacts.
 - Let CTI analysts focus on adding intelligence rather than worrying about machine-readable export formats.
+- Incorporate your own data sources, analytics, and logic very easily.

 This is done by: